rticommunity/rticonnextdds-examples/examples/polling_read/java/README.txt

 not been replaced, which is fine since all the source files for the example are already provided.

-This is normal and is only informing you that the subscriber/publisher code has not been replaced, which is fine since all the source files for the example are already provided.

 Before compiling in Java, make sure that the desired version of the javac compiler is in your PATH environment variable.